DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/ukraine.md

 Ukrainian refugees in the UK under a Ukraine visa scheme have access to the same financial support as UK applicants.
 This means you'll:

-* have the right to [apply for a student loan, bursary, scholarship](/funding-and-support) or an [advanced learner loan](https://www.gov.uk/advanced-learner-loan) to help cover your fees and living expenses
+* have the right to [apply for a student loan, bursary, scholarship](/funding-and-support) or [apply for an advanced learner loan](https://www.gov.uk/advanced-learner-loan) to help cover your fees and living expenses
 * pay the same training fees as UK applicants (up to $fees_pgitt_domesticfulltime$ for a full-time course)

 If you're not in the UK under one of these schemes, [find out about switching to a different type of visa](#visas-giving-you-the-right-to-train-to-teach-or-teach-in-england) so you can train to teach.
 Not all visas will give you the right to apply for a student loan.